 We began to capture loan performance data in 1991 (although we did not have the tools to adequately assess this data until 1997).
 The period from 1991 through April of 2008 was a time of relatively stable unemployment levels.
 The only significant increase in unemployment rates occurred in 2001.
 But that was a year in which we made major changes to our origination systems and loan programs that made it harder for us to draw clear conclusions from what we observed.
 As a result, prior to the most recent economic downturn, we had only a limited ability to predict the impact of sharply rising unemployment rates on our loan portfolio.
 One conclusion we did draw (from the limited information we had accumulated for the period 1972 through April 2008) was that our loans would likely perform better than many outside observers would expect.
 However, that conclusion was far from certain.
-The uncertainty about our loan performance during a period of rapidly rising unemployment was a primary reason that we had decided to price new loans with a large margin of safety and to maintain conservative levels of debt.
+The uncertainty about our loan performance during a period of rapidly rising unemployment was a primary reason that we had decided during the late 1990s to price new loans with a large margin of safety and to maintain conservative levels of debt.

 The most recent financial crisis began to unfold in late 2007.
 Adding to the challenge was the fact that 2007 was also a period of intense competition within our industry.
 During 2007, we had to compete for new loan originations with an increasing number of companies that were willing to accept low returns and operate with lenient underwriting standards.
 Then the economic downturn worsened.
-From April 2008 through October 2009, the national unemployment rate increased from 4.9% to 10.1%.
+From April 2008 through October 2009, the national unemployment rate increased from 5.0% to 10.0%.
 This combination of events-intense competition, followed by severe economic deterioration-provided a perfect test of our business model, one that would confirm either our views or the views of skeptics.
-We believe that our financial results for the last five years demonstrate that we passed the test with flying colors.
-Our loan performance surpassed even our most optimistic expectations, and we reported record levels of profitability in 2008, 2009, 2010, 2011 and 2012.
+We believe that our financial results during the financial crisis demonstrate that we passed the test with flying colors.
+GAAP net income per share (diluted) rose 22.7% in 2008 and 113.9% in 2009.

 We did experience deterioration in our loan performance, but it was modest.
 In contrast, many of our competitors experienced a much greater fall-off in their loan performance and reported poor financial results.
 While we do not have as much insight into their experience as we do into our own, we believe that a significant share of the deterioration they recorded was due to poor underwriting rather than the impact of the economic downturn.
-Because our competitors generally target low levels of per loan profitability and use debt extensively, any adverse change in loan performance should have a much more damaging impact on their results than on ours.
+Because our competitors generally target low levels of per loan profitability and use debt much more extensively than we do, any adverse change in loan performance should have a much more damaging impact on their results than on ours.